Green's function in general relativity: Introduction

 \section{Introduction}

+General relativity treats the gravitational force classically and is supported by various experiments, including recent observations of the gravitational wave General relativity is also the Yang-Mills type gauge theory with the global $GL(4)$ and the local $SO(1,3)$ gauge symmetry, as first Utiyama has clarified\cite{PhysRev.101.1597}.
+A perturbative renormalisation theory of gravity has not yet been established, in contrast to the Yang--Mills theory with the compact Lie group.
 Although various attempts have been made for nearly one hundred years, a satisfactory theory of quantum gravity still needs to be completed.
 In the absence of full quantum gravity, studying quantum field theory in curved space-time provides a tool to investigate the quantum effect of gravity.
-Fundamental and exciting phenomena, e.g., the Hawking radiation\cite{1974Natur.248...30H} and the Unruh effect\cite{PhysRevD.14.870}, are found owing to the quantum field theory in curved space-time.
-Progress and results of studies are summarised in many books and lectures\cite{Birrell:1982ix,Wald:1995yp,Ford:1997hb,mukhanov2007introduction,61354,Parker:2009uva}.
+Fundamental and exciting phenomena, e.g., the Hawking radiation\cite{1974Natur.248...30H}, the Unruh effect\cite{PhysRevD.14.870} and others, are found owing to the quantum field theory in curved space-time.
+The progress and results of studies are summarised in many books and lectures\cite{Birrell:1982ix,Wald:1995yp,Ford:1997hb,mukhanov2007introduction,61354,Parker:2009uva}.

-In 1956, Utiyama\cite{PhysRev.101.1597} first pointed out that general relativity is a Yang-- Mills-type gauge theory.
-Vierbein and spin-connection fields are natural counterparts of matter and gauge fields in the Yang--Mills theory\cite{PhysRev.96.191}.
-The current author has proposed the canonical quantisation of Einstein's gravity\cite{doi:10.1140/epjp/s13360-021-01463-3} as the gauge theory of vierbein and spin-connection.
-In that study, the author has quantised the vierbein field using the Heisenberg picture without a weak-field approximation around a flat metric and has not applied a perturbation approach; thus, perturbative propagators of vierbein and spin-connection fields are not given there.
-The main objective of this report is to give both perturbative and exact Green's functions of vierbein and spin-connection fields in momentum space.
-After presenting mathematical preparations, we show the existence of Green's function in an indefinite metric space.
-In curved space-time, what is the Fourier transformation and momentum space are not trivial at all.
-We define the Fourier transformation, configuration space, and momentum space in curved space-time.
-The main results of perturbative and exact Green's functions of vierbein and spin-connection fields are given.
+In 1956, Utiyama\cite{PhysRev.101.1597} first pointed out that general relativity is a Yang-- Mills-type gauge theory\cite{PhysRev.96.191}.
+We refer to the Yang--Mills theory, including general relativity as the local $SO(1,3)$ gauge theory, as the \textit{Yang--Mills-Utiyama} (\YMU\!) \textit{theory}.
+According to this point of view, vierbein and spin-connection fields are natural counterparts of matter and gauge fields\cite{Kurihara_2020} in the \YMU theory.
+The current author has provided a full geometrical Lagrangian of the \YMU theory\cite{Kurihara:2025tro} and proposed the canonical quantisation of Einstein's gravity\cite{doi:10.1140/epjp/s13360-021-01463-3} as the gauge theory of vierbein and spin-connection.
+In that study, the author quantised the vierbein field using the Heisenberg picture without a weak-field approximation around a flat metric and did not apply a perturbation approach; thus, perturbative propagators of vierbein and spin-connection fields are not given there.
+This report's primary objective is to provide both perturbative and exact Green's functions of vierbein and spin-connection fields.
 In addition, we propose a novel linearisation of the Einstein equation for curved space-time for perturbation.
-In the end, results and discussions are summarised.